[Article was updated on 23.3.2020]

 Still, it doesn’t answer the question of why After Effects cannot utilize multiple cores properly.

-If we dig deeper into how rendering video effects work, we realize, that using parallel processing is actually very hard.
+If we dig deeper into how rendering video effects work, we realize, that using parallel processing is very hard.

 In essence, behind every video effect is a simple math formula, that computes something.
 Like for example a position of a light particle depending on the dynamic variables in the scene like the sun.